NanamiKubota/NanamiKubota.github.io/_tutorials/ref_manager.md

 The CSS allows Obsidian to take your Zotero highlights and highlight color from the PDF and convert them into text blocks with the appropriate color.
 This script is needed for the reference template to work properly.
 Otherwise, Obsidian will not know what color to make the text block based off of the highlighter color.

 The css file needs to be within a hidden folder in your vault named, ".obsidian" > "snippets".

-In your snippets folder, create a "callouts.css" with the following in the css file:
+If you want to change the associated icons to your highlight color, change them on the callout-icon lines.

+The list of possible icons can be found here: https://lucide.dev/icons/

+Put the icon name after "lucide-".
+Ex: for the "heart" icon, type "lucide-heart"

+More info on Obsidian and icons can be found here: https://docs.obsidian.md/Reference/CSS+variables/Foundations/Icons

 ```css
 /* Yellow */